Islamorada 25th Annual Island Fest

-The two-day arts and crafts show will feature over 100 artists and crafters whose work includes everything from paintings and sculptures to jewelry and fine crafts.
+The two-day Island Fest arts and crafts show will feature approximately 100 artists whose work includes everything from paintings and sculptures to jewelry to fine crafts.

-Kids will have a chance to paint a life-sized dolphin statue, build sand castles and compete in hula hoop contests.
-Teams will compete on Saturday to create the word "Island" out of colorful sand on the beach.
+Island Fest will have plenty of activities for kids as well.
+They can help paint a life-sized dolphin statue, build sand castles and compete in hula hoop contests.
+In addition, teams will compete on Saturday to create the word "Sunset" out of colorful sand on the beach.

-Admission is free and on-site parking is available for a $5 donation.
-Organizers suggest attendees bring lawn chairs and blankets to maximize enjoyment of a full day's fun.
-Events are to take place rain or shine.
+Admission to Island Fest is free and on-site parking is available for a $5 donation.
+Bring your own lawn chairs and blankets for a comfortable fun-filled day.
+Events will take place rain or shine.